chimsara/chimsara/README.md

 <h3 align="center">An aspiring frontend developer based in the Washington D.C Area</h3>

 <p align="left">
 My name is Erica Nwoga.
 I am a senior Computer Science student at the University of Maryland.
-Outside of my classes, I tutor elementary to high school students in mathematics.
-During my free time, I enjoy ...<br><br>
+I am looking forward to graduating in December 2023.
+Outside of school, I tutor elementary to high school students in mathematics.
+Other hobbies I enjoy are...<br><br>

   &emsp;&emsp;🎨 Traditional and digital illustrating <br>
   &emsp;&emsp;📚 Reading novels and web-comics <br>
   &emsp;&emsp;🎾 Playing tennis <br><br>

-I would love to immerse in an enriching internship to learn more about UI Design, Web/Software development, or any other related fields. 🌱
+Currently, I am looking for internship opportunities within the spheres of UI Design, Web Development, Software Development, or other related fields. 🌱
 </p>

 <br>